Cystic Fibrosis European Network

 Raw data:

-Raw data of the analysis might be helpful during the assessment in case of unclear results.
-Raw data are preferable submitted as .tiff, .ppt, .pptx, .pdf, .jpg or .gif.
+Raw data of the analysis (e.g. agarose gel, INNO-LiPA strip, ...) might be helpful during the assessment in case of unclear results.
+Raw data are preferable submitted as .tiff, .ppt, .pptx, .pdf, .jpg or .gif

 Assessment

 The scheme organizer together with a panel of quality assessors will evaluate the reports and raw data.
-A general evaluation report and individual comments are prepared and made available on-line by the end of May.
+A general evaluation report and individual comments are prepared and made available online.
 This is notified by e-mail to all active contact persons.
-Participants who did not make genotype mistakes and no serious errors in their submitted reports receive a certificate for successful participation by post.
+A certificate of participation will be made available online for all participating laboratories.
+The certificate will specify whether participation was successful or not.
 Results of the CF EQA scheme will be sent only to those laboratories that paid the registration fee.
-Laboratories that did not receive a certificate in the current year and at least once in the two previous years will receive an additional letter inviting them to contact the assessors to discuss their results and ways to improve their performance.
-Each laboratory that submitted at least genotype results will able to download a letter of participation from the website at the end of the EQA cycle.
-This letter does not confirm that the participation was successful.
+Laboratories that did not participate successfully in the current year and at least once in the two previous years will receive an additional letter inviting them to contact the assessors to discuss their results and ways to improve their performance.

 Appeals

-The CF Network allows people to react on the score and/or comments they received.
-All appeals should be sent via e-mail to before the end of June.
-The CF Network will collect all appeals and they will be discussed by the assessors.
-Answers will be given to the laboratories after July 1, and then the marks become final.
+The CF Network allows people to react on the score and/or individual comments they received.
+All appeals should be sent by e-mail to before mid-July.
+The CF Network will collect all appeals and the appeals will be discussed by the assessors.
+The CF Network will respond after August 29, then marks become final.